duglikespiano/chatwithdug-frontend/README_EN.md

 ### 2. Project goal

 1. Creating a simple chat page using WebSocket
-2. Creating signup page
+2. Creating pages to manage members
-3. Have to deploy for maintenance and operation
+3. Have to be able to interact with backend server
-4. Have to be able to interact with backend server
+4. Have to deploy for maintenance and operation
    </br>
    </br>